HuyaneMatsu/hata/docs/intro/Chapter2_commands.md

     await client.message_create(message.channel, f'Hugs {user:m} !')
 ```
-- If the user was not found and the argument has default value given as well, then that will be passed instead.
+- If the user was not found and the parameter has default value given as well, then that will be passed instead.
 - If the user was not found (or not passed in command call aka just `n!hug`) then user will have default value, in this case `None`.

 The supported types are the following: